cw26378/UdacityCarND-Traffic-Sign-Classifier/README.md

+## Writeup Template

+---
-#**Traffic Sign Recognition**
+### **Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---